MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-substituting-reports.md

 ## Good practices

 - Consider using the same caption for both reports, given by the [Caption Property](properties/devenv-caption-property.md).
-Consequently, any links and action captions that lead to the report will match the report itself.
-This is also relevant for bookmarks linked to a report, since they maintain the caption of the original report, even if it has been substituted for one with another caption.
+So, any links and action captions that lead to the report will match the report itself.
+This is also relevant for bookmarks linked to a report, since they maintain the caption of the original report, even if it's substituted for one with another caption.

 <!-- - Consider hiding the original report from the TellMe window if it is no longer valuable to all users.
 You can do this by setting the original report to [UsageCategory Property](properties/devenv-usagecategory-property.md) to **None**. -->

-- Consider enhancing the code of the subscriber method to check if the report has already been replaced with another extension.
-This is done by comparing the `ReportId` and `NewReportId` parameters before making the change, such that if the value of the `NewReportId` parameter is different from the value of the `ReportId` parameter and different from -1, it means that the report has already been substituted for another subscriber of the **OnAfterSubstituteReport** event.
+- Consider enhancing the code of the subscriber method to check if the report is already replaced with another extension.
+This is done by comparing the `ReportId` and `NewReportId` parameters before making the change, such that if the value of the `NewReportId` parameter is different from the value of the `ReportId` parameter and different from -1, it means that the report is already substituted for another subscriber of the **OnAfterSubstituteReport** event.

 > [!IMPORTANT]
 > Make sure that if a report is called on code, you use a compatible report to replace it to avoid run time errors.